We treat our clients the way we deal with each other: with kindness, respect and integrity. This philosophy guides

 Mike, John, Patrick, & Stacy Barry

-Prior to my partnership with Open Window, I earned a Bachelor of Science degree in Wildlife Ecology and Environmental Science from the University of Nevada, Reno.
+Prior to joining Open Window, I earned a Bachelor of Science degree in Wildlife Ecology and Environmental Science from the University of Nevada, Reno.

 I’ve held positions as a field technician, lab technician, and as manager of a production laboratory for various medical products.